 Throughout December, we’ve been sharing our predictions for the key trends and techniques we think will define B2B thought leadership in 2017.

-Last week we shared three trends to watch in thought leadership strategy along with forecasts on emerging research tools and editorial techniques.
+Last week we shared three trends to watch in thought leadership strategy along with four forecasts on emerging research tools and editorial techniques.